-The route is waymarked and offers fairly straightforward walking throughout, with a some steeper sections, except for the first stage which currently has one very steep and muddy stretch (improvements to this are planned).
+The route is waymarked and offers fairly straightforward walking throughout, with some steeper sections.

-As it rus through the central belt, much of the John Muir Trail passes through a series of towns and villages, with services and accommodation available.
+As it runs through the central belt, much of the John Muir Way passes through a series of towns and villages, with services and accommodation available.

-There is limited accommodation near Croy, with links to .
-The route then links up a series of towns, all of which provide full facilities - , Linlithgow, Bo'ness and South Queensferry.
+There is limited accommodation near Croy, with links to Kilsyth.
+The route then links up a series of towns, all of which provide full facilities - Falkirk, Linlithgow, Bo'ness and South Queensferry.

 The route runs through much of Edinburgh although it avoids the central area; a short detour from the Meadows leads to plentiful hotels and all services.

 Musselburgh, an ancient town though now so close to the fringe of Edinburgh.
-As would be expected, it offers shopping and a range of accommodation, though also easy to reach from Edinburgh or Leith.
+As would be expected, it offers shopping and a range of accommodation; it's also easy to reach from Edinburgh or Leith.